amostajabi/amostajabi.github.io/_pages/publications.md

 {% include base_path %}

 ### Competing with the Platform: Complementor Positioning and Cross-Platform Response to Entry
 Kapacinskaite, A., & Mostajabi, A. (2024).
 Competing with the platform: Complementor positioning and cross-platform response to entry.
-Strategic Management Journal, 45(12), 2577–2607. https://doi.org/10.1002/smj.3643
+Strategic Management Journal, 45(12), 2577–2607. https://doi.org/10.1002/smj.3643 (equal co-authorship)

 **Research Summary:**